Rafael-Bardisa/LSDS2022/README.md

 WARNING: JAXB is unavailable.
 Will fallback to SDK implementation which may be less performant.If you are using Java 9+, you will need to include javax.xml.bind:jaxb-api as a dependency.*<br/><br/>
 **Java version is: openjdk 17.0.1 2021-10-19**<br/>

 Spanish: 209 seconds.
 Local file weighs 122.1 Mb, file in S3 weighs 116.4 Mb.
+509435 tweets found.
 <br/>
 Hungarian: 121 seconds.
 Local file weighs 221 Kb, file in S3 weighs 216.1 Kb.
+1057 tweets found.
 <br/>
 Portuguese: 128 seconds.
 Local file weighs 8.6 Mb, file in S3 weighs 8.2 Mb.
+37623 tweets found.
 <br/><br/>